HealthML/Nextflow-pipeline/README.md

 ```

 # Nextflow

 `make install`

-# VEP: Docker
+# Docker image installion

-To install VEP using Docker, run the Makefile command in the container directory.
+To install the docker image for all the process tools using Docker, run the Makefile command in the container directory.

 ```
 cd container